tarko/DNS-collector/docs/dnsconversions.md

 - `arcount`: the number of additionnal answer
 - `nscount`: the number of nameserver
 - `ttl`: answer ttl, only the first one
-- `answer`: rdata answer, only the first one, prefer to use the JSON format if you wamt all answers
+- `answer`: rdata answer, only the first one, prefer to use the JSON format if you want all answers
 - `malformed`: malformed dns packet, integer value 1/0
 - `qr`: Query or reply flag, indicating the type of message.
 Possible values: `Q` (query) or `R` (reply).
 - `tc`: Truncated response flag, indicates whether the response was truncated.
 Value is `TC` for enabled, `-` for disabled.